chastik/WissKI/01_Session/06U_LiveDemo-Protege.md

 From collection to diagram - understanding and explaining

-Unit 6: Integration of a Modular Extension into an Existing Knowledge Model
+Unit 6: Modular Extension of Domain-Specific Subclasses in the Erlangen CRM (OWL)

-Duration: ~ 10 Min.
+Duration: ~ 5 Min.

 ##  Live Demo in Protegé